feaser/openblt/stm32l5_port/Host/Source/LibOpenBLT/bindings/pascal/README.md

 These run-time libraries can be found in the ./Host directory of the OpenBLT bootloader package.
 These run-time libraries should also be included, when distributing your program.

+### Lazarus and Delphi specifics on Windows

+Under Microsoft Windows, the LibOpenBLT shared library (**libopenblt.dll**) is 32-bit.
+This means that the application you develop needs to build as a 32-bit application as well.

+When using Lazarus, an easy solution is to install the 32-bit version of Lazarus.
+That way your own application automatically builds as a 32-bit application as well.
+If you already installed the 64-bit version of Lazarus, then you can go to the *Project Options* and set **Target OS** to **Win32** and **Target CPU Family** to **i386**.

+When using Delphi, go to the *Project Manager* and configure just **32-bit Windows platform (Win32)** for setting **Target Platforms**.

 ### Lazarus specifics on Linux
 When running your program under Linux, you will most likely get the following error:
 ```